Moon’s first wife, Seon-gil Choi, and Pastor Deok-jin Kim interviewed

 The mass weddings of the UC started in 1960.
 The first one (36 couples) and the second one (72 couples) are called “The Holy Weddings” and are distinguished from the subsequent mass weddings.

 I asked Mr. Hyo-min Eu, who is now out of the UC, and who was one of the original 36 couples married in the second Holy Wedding, to read Pastor Kim’s memoir in its entirety.
 After reading it, he returned it to me without a word.
 There were no objections from him at all.
 [The first 36 couples were married in three ceremonies during 1960 and 1961.
 Mr. Hyo-min Eu was a 72 couple.
-He was promoted to the 36 couples to replace one who had left the UC.]
+He was promoted to the 36 couples to replace one of quite a few who had left the UC.]

 (As mentioned in the previous issue of this magazine, Hyo-min Eu is the younger [cousin] of Hyo-won Eu, said to have been the author of the “Divine Principle” book of the Unification Church.
 Also, Mrs Shin-hee Eu, one of the women who had a pikareum ceremony with Pastor Kim, is the younger sister of [Hyo-min Eu].
 [Hyo-min Eu] is one of those who know the details of the early days of the UC.)